Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

-# Obtain results from job function
+# Get results from job function

-In this article, we will mainly introduce how to obtain the return value from job function in OneFlow which includes:
+In this article, we will mainly introduce how to get the return value from job function in OneFlow.
+It covers:

-* How to use synchronous method obtain the return value from job function.
+* How to get the return value from job function synchronously.

-* How to use asynchronous method obtain the return value from job function.
+* How to get the return value from job function asynchronously.

-In OneFlow, we usually use the decorator called @flow.global_function to define job function.
-Thus, this task can be training, evaluation or prediction.
-By define the return value of job function.
-We can use both synchronous and asynchronous to get result of function.
+In OneFlow, the function decorated by `@flow.global_function` is called "Job Function".
+Job function can be implmented for training, evaluation or prediction.
+By specifing the return type of job function, we can get results from job function both synchronously and asynchronously.

-## Difference between synchronization and asynchronization
+## Difference between synchronous and asynchronous

-Normally, our trainin process is synonymous which means need wait in line.
-Now we will demonstrate the concept of synchronous and asynchronous and the advantages of asynchronous in OneFlow by a simple example.
+Usually, the process of training the model is synchronous.
+We will explain the concepts of synchronization and asynchronization, and the advantages of asynchronous execution in OneFlow.

-#### Synchronization
+### Synchronization

-During the complete process of one iteration, when the data from some step/iter completed the forward and reverse transmission process and completed the updated of weight parameters and the optimizer.
-Then start the training process in next step.
-Whereas before next step, usually we need to wait for CPU prepare the training data.
-Normally it will come up with some times for data preprocessing and loading.
+During synchronous training, the training of the next step cannot be started until the work of the previous step is completed.

-#### Asynchronization
+### Asynchronization

-During the iteration with asynchronous process, it basic means open the multithreaded mode.
-One step does not need to wait for the previous step to finish, but it can directly process data and loading.
-When device is not full loading, it can start training directly.
-When the device is full loading, then it can start preparing work for other step.
+In asynchronous training, it is equivalent to turning on multi-threading mode.
+A step does not have to wait for the completion of the previous step, but can carry out data preprocessing and loading in advance.

-From the contrast mentioned above, OneFlow preform more efficient of using the computing resources when using the asynchronous mode.
-Especially when enormous amount of dataset are apply. **Open asynchronous process could narrow the time of data loading and data preparation and boost training model**.
+Through the comparison above, it can be seen that the use of asynchronous execution job function in OneFlow can effectively utilize computer resources, especially in the case of loading huge data, enabling asynchronous execution can effectively shorten the data loading and preprocessing time, and accelerate the model training.

-Next, we will introduce how to obtain result in synchronous and asynchronous task and the coding of call function in asynchronous task.
-The complete source code will be provide in the end of page.
+Next, we will explain how to get the results synchronously and asynchronously from job function, and how to write callback functions in asynchronous jobs.
+At the end of the article, we will provide a complete example.

-The important things are：
+The main points are：

-* When define the job function, tell OneFlow synchronous or asynchronous by return value.
+* Getting results synchronously or asynchronously is determined by the return value type of job function

-* The data type of return value is select in  `oneflow.typing` (We called it `flow.typing`).
+* The data type of return value is selected in  `oneflow.typing`

-* When call the job functions，there are some difference between synchronous and asynchronous.
+* When we call job function, the form of getting results synchronously / asynchronously is slightly different

-## Obtain result in synchronization
+## Get result synchronously

-When calling the job function, we will get an OneFlow object.
-The method `get` of this object can get result by synchronous.
+When we define a job function, if the annotation of the return type of the job function is `oneflow.typing.Numpy`, the job function will be called synchronously.

-For example, we defined the function below:
+For example, when we define the job function below:
 ```python
 @flow.global_function(type="train")
 def train_job(